 FREE TUITION SCHOLARSHIP and PRIZES for the HIGHER SCHOOLS OF PHILADELPHIA AND VICINITY.
-(Students graduated by High Schools or Preparatory Schools are ineligible to compete for these awards.)
 The Directors of The Pennsylvania Academy of the Fine Arts have established a Free Tuition Scholarship Competition among the Senior students of the Higher Schools of Philadelphia and vicinity.

-The First Prize will consist of a Free Tuition Scholarship in the Academy's Winter School, representing the \$200.00 tuition for two terms.
+The First Prize will consist of a Free Tuition Scholarship in the Academy's Winter School for two terms.
 A second and third prize of \$25.00 and \$15.00 respectively shall also be awarded.

-The work of two students, judged best and second best by the instructor of the individual schools, must be sent to the Secretary of The Pennsylvania Academy of the Fine Arts, Broad and Cherry Streets, not later than May 12th, 1941.
+The work of two students, judged best and second best by the instructor of the individual schools, must be sent to the Secretary of The Pennsylvania Academy of the Fine Arts, Broad and Cherry Streets, not later than May 13th, 1940.
 The Faculty of the Academy will then judge the drawings submitted and the prizes will be awarded.

-Each student must submit three examples of work completed during the normal course of study in his senior year.
-It is preferable that the individual students' work represent three different mediums.
-Individual pieces of work must not exceed 19 by 25 inches in size and unmounted.
-All entries must have the following information legibly written on the back: name of the competitor, name of the school in which the student is working, and the signature of the Principal of the school.
+The drawings must be free-hand from a cast or other object assigned by the instructor, and must be the unaided work of the student, without criticism.
+The drawings must be made with lead pencil, charcoal or crayon on white paper 19 inches by 25 inches in size and unmounted.
+All entries must have the following information legibly written on the back; name of the competitor, name of the school in which the student is working, and the signature of the Principal of the school.
 Competitors must be regularly enrolled students of the schools from which they are competing.
-Exhibits may be called for at the Academy two weeks after the announcement of the awards.
+Drawings may be called for at the Academy two weeks after the announcement of the awards.

 The purpose of making these awards is to stimulate interest in drawing and the fine arts generally, to discover those who possess marked talents, and to offer them the advantages of study at the Academy.
-It is hoped that these awards and the stimulus they afford will lead to a closer sympathy between the art instruction in the city's higher schools and the work of the Academy itself.
+It is hoped that these awards, and the stimulus they afford will lead to a closer sympathy between the art instruction in the city's higher schools and the work of the Academy itself.

 ADMISSION.
-Application blank, sent upon request, must be filled in and returned to the Curator with letters of character reference, a doctor's certificate of health, a full-length snapshot, and, on request, the applicant must submit examples of work in which the Faculty can find an apparent ability and promise and an evident sincerity of purpose, before the student may register.
-Admission is contingent upon complete satisfaction to Faculty and Management in each and every particular as listed above and is always subject to the unreserved right of dismissal.
+Application blank, sent upon request, must be filled in and returned to the Curator with letters of character reterence, a doctor's certificate of health, a full-length snapshot, and, on request, the applicant must submit examples of work in which the Faculty can find an apparent ability and promise and an evident sincerity of purpose, before the student may register.
+Admission is contingent upon complete satisfaction to Faculty and Management in each and every particular as listed above and is always subject to the reserved right of dismissal.
 No student is eligible unless at least sixteen years of age and possessed of a completed high school education or its equivalent.
 The Committee on Instruction reserves the right to limit the number of students under any or all classifications.